Thomas Richards (Tasmania)

-Thomas Richards (1800 – 18 July 1877) was a Welsh surgeon and journalist who emigrated to Hobart, Tasmania, Australia.
+Thomas Richards (1800 – 18 July 1877) was a Welsh surgeon, antiquarian, writer of fiction and journalist who emigrated to Hobart, Tasmania, Australia.
 He was the editor of and main contributor to the Hobart Town Magazine and came to be seen as one of the founders of Tasmanian journalism.

 Childhood

+St. Mary's Church, Dolgellau, where Richards was baptised on 28 August 1800.

+A view of Dolgellau at the time of Richards's childhood.

-Thomas Richards was born in Dolgellau as the child of Thomas Richards, solicitor, and Elizabeth (née Highway) his wife.
+Thomas Richards was born in Dolgellau as the first child of Thomas Richards (d.
+1808), solicitor, and Elizabeth (née Highway) his wife (d.
+1832).
 There is no record of the exact date of his birth but he was baptised in St Mary's Church, Dolgellau on 27 August 1800, preceded by a private baptism on 10 July.

 Family

-He married Hannah Elsemere (née Adams) on 26 November 1828 in St Pancras, London; they had a son and three daughters.
+He married Hannah Ellesmere (née Adams) on 26 November 1828 in St Pancras, London; they had two sons and four daughters.

 Career

-Following the death of his father, Richards was enrolled at Christ's Hospital, London between 1809 and 1815.
+Following the death of his father, Richards was enrolled at Christ's Hospital school, London between 1809 and 1815.
 He then became a doctor's apprentice and attended clinics at St Bartholomew's Hospital.
 He graduated with a Licentiate of the Society of Apothecaries in 1823.
 Until his emigration to Tasmania, he worked as a doctor in London.
-He also contributed occasionally to several literary and antiquarian magazines, such as The Cambro-Briton, The Monthly Magazine and The British Register.
+He also contributed occasionally to several literary and antiquarian magazines, such as The Edinburgh Magazine, The Cambro-Briton, The Monthly Magazine and The British Register.

-In 1832 Richards paid for his and his family's passage to Australia by working as a ship's doctor on an migrant ship.
-His wife and child went with him on the trip as the family wanted to settle in Australia at the end of the trip.
+In 1832 Richards paid for his and his family's passage to Australia by working as a ship's doctor on the migrant ship Princess Royal.
+His wife and firstborn child, Douglas Highway Richards, went with him on the trip as the family wanted to settle in Australia at the end of the trip.
 He arrived in Hobart town in October 1832.
 He established a surgery in Elizabeth Town, Tasmania.

+A view of Hobart Town around the time of Richards's and his family's emigration to Tasmania, then Van Diemen's Land, in 1832.

 Shortly after Richards arrived in Tasmania, Henry Melville (1799–1873) founded the Hobart Town Magazine.
 Richards was the main editor and contributor to the magazine during its short life between March 1833 and 1834.

 He continued as a medical practitioner until 1836, although he had been working as a clerk for the Hobart Town Surveyor's Department between 1834 and 1837.
 Between 1837 and 1847 he became the chief reporter of the Colonial Times newspaper.
 After a visit to Britain between 1847 and 1848 he returned to Tasmania working again as a doctor for a while.
 Later in his life he went back to journalism as a reporter and proofreader for the Hobart Mercury, continuing in the post until his death.

 For his long contribution to journalism on the island, Richards is sometimes referred to as 'the father of the Tasmanian press'.
 However, other sources bestow that honour on the printer Andrew Bent.